-The process of digesting any food begins in your mouth when you chew.
-But protein is unique among the three major macronutrients in that your body’s digestion of it truly begins in the stomach and continues into the small intestine.
+The process of digesting any food begins when you chew.
+But, protein is unique among the three major macronutrients in that your body’s digestion of it truly begins in the stomach and continues into the small intestine.

-Before a chain can be absorbed into the bloodstream, it must be shortened into individual amino acids.
-Only then, when these amino acids hit the bloodstream, can they be transported to working tissues, reassembled into larger proteins that the body needs.
+Before a chain can be absorbed into your bloodstream, it must be shortened into individual amino acids.
+Only then, when these amino acids hit the bloodstream, can they be transported to help whatever your body needs.

 Scientists can measure a protein’s digestibility in the lab is by monitoring nitrogen absorption and excretion.
 (Protein is the only macronutrient that contains nitrogen, which is why this works.)
 The outcome of this test typically produces a digestibility score.

 Proteins that are highly digestible receive scores close to 100% (digestible).
 Lower scores are less digestible.
 If you were to consume a protein with a digestibility score of 90%, then for every 10g you consumed, you would absorb 9g and excrete 1g.

 What helps the protein digestibility score?
 Having more essential amino acids.

 In general, animal proteins — such as dairy, eggs, and meat — score highly.
 Vegetarian proteins typically score lower because they’re lower in essential amino acids.

 What Are High-Quality Protein Sources?